 And during my tests, I found that it extended the lasting time during actual intercourse to between 10 and 20 minutes, every time.

-We also tested it with oral sex and found that as long as you wipe yourself with a wet cloth first, there was no transference.
+We also tested it with oral sex and found that as long as you wipe yourself with a wet cloth or have a quick shower first, there was no transference.

 No side effects